 ‘The Kollective Idea’ to give young aspiring dancers the chance to perform in a

-Emma has been a student at Ascot School of Dance for 14 years and has completed RAD Grades 1-8, Intermediate and Advanced Foundation (all with Distinction), as well as completing several levels in CSTD Jazz, Tap and Ballet.
-Emma is currently in her second year at QUT studying a Bachelor of Fine Arts (Dance Performance) and hopes to dance professionally in future.
+Emma has been a student at Ascot School of Dance for 14 years and has completed RAD Grades 1-8, Intermediate, Advanced Foundation and Advanced 1 as well as completing several levels in CSTD Jazz, Tap and Ballet.
+Emma is currently in her third year at QUT studying a Bachelor of Fine Arts (Dance Performance) and is also studying for her RAD Teacher's Certificate.
+Emma hopes to dance professionally in the future.